 January 3, 2017 – In his capacity as co-lead counsel, firm partner Nicholas Carlin today filed a motion for preliminary approval of the settlement the firm concluded last year on behalf of a class of approximately 400 California-based auto mechanics with DCH Auto Group and its related corporate entities and parent, Lithia Motors, Inc. (the eighth largest automotive retailer in the U.S.), in its wage theft case against them.
 The settlement agreement comes after several months of intensive mediation with a well-respected retired California state court judge, and provides for a total monetary recovery of over $4 million, or about $10,000 per class member.
 The California Judicial Council has appointed Los Angeles County Superior Court Judge Ann I. Jones to preside over coordinated proceedings in the matter.
 A hearing on the firm’s motion before Judge Jones is pending.

-January 3, 2017 – The firm today added Pola C. Stein to its staff of full-time associate attorneys.
-Pola is a 2011 graduate of Cornell Law School.
-For the past five years she has served as a public defender, most recently in the San Francisco Public Defender’s Office.
-Pola will focus on employment and intellectual property matters.
-Pola joins another Cornell Law graduate, Manuel Rodriguez, who became of counsel to the firm late last year.
-Manuel has worked at several large law firms in the Bay Area, and will continue to concentrate his practice on representing technology-based companies as well as individual investors and investment funds on corporate, securities and intellectual property transactions.
+January 3, 2017 – The firm has added Cornell Law graduate Manuel Rodriguez as of counsel to the firm.
+Manuel has worked at several large law firms in the Bay Area as a corporate and transactional lawyer, and also has experience as a litigator.
+Manuel will continue to concentrate his practice on representing technology-based companies as well as individual investors and investment funds on corporate, securities and intellectual property transactions.